DanielpFR/MDI/MDI_Playbook_Sample.md

 Build a users.txt list of names by merging some names from https://github.com/jeanphorn/wordlist/blob/master/usernames.txt and add some valid name from your organisation.

-Then, run the following command from a PowerShell session:
+Then, run the following command from a PowerShell session on a workstation :

 Import-Module .\adlogin.ps1
 adlogin users.txt msdemo.local P@ssw0rd!